SnehdeepKhobragade/LWC-Project/README.md

  - 3 lwc components

 # Fetures
- - Searching users on GitHub
+ - Searching users on GitHub.
  - A Game -- Optional.